mszkudelski/blog2.0/README.md

 My blog and portfolio written in Astro :)

-Feel free to contribute if you saw any bugs or room for improvements :)
+Feel free to contribute if you see any bugs or room for improvements :)